top of page

 A good lesson learned here is trusting God and being obedient.
 “Rest in the LORD, and wait patiently for Him: fret not thyself because of him who prospereth in his way, because of the man who bringeth wicked devices to pass.”
 (Psalm 37: 7) “Whoso keepeth his mouth and his tongue keepeth his soul from troubles.”
 (Proverbs 21: 23) It is also good to pray and submit to God.
 “Cause me to hear Thy lovingkindness in the morning; for in Thee do I trust: cause me to know the way wherein I should walk; for I lift up my soul unto Thee.
 Teach me to do Thy will; for Thou art my God: Thy spirit is good; lead me into the land of uprightness.
 Quicken me, O LORD, for Thy name's sake: for Thy righteousness' sake bring my soul out of trouble.”
 (Psalm 143: 8, 10-11)

 The story of Queens Vashti and Esther are two phenomenal women fighting for a cause with a courage like no other.
-Vashti was headstrong and assertive with a bravery that didn’t work out for well for her.
+Vashti was headstrong and assertive with a bravery that didn’t work out well for her.
 Esther was docile and submissive with a bravery that worked out well not only for herself but her people as well.
 As King Ahasuerus with his male friends and Queen Vashti and her women friends were having a feast apart from each other, some major decisions are about to be made that would impact the kingdom and also the nation.
 “On the seventh day, when the heart of the king was merry with wine, he commanded Mehuman, Biztha, Harbona, Bigtha, and Abagtha, Zethar, and Carcas, the seven chamberlains that served in the presence of Ahasuerus the king, To bring Vashti the queen before the king with the crown royal, to shew the people and the princes her beauty: for she was fair to look on.
 But the queen Vashti refused to come at the king's commandment by his chamberlains: therefore was the king very wroth, and his anger burned in him.
 For this deed of the queen shall come abroad unto all women, so that they shall despise their husbands in their eyes, when it shall be reported, The king Ahasuerus commanded Vashti the queen to be brought in before him, but she came not.
 Likewise shall the ladies of Persia and Media say this day unto all the king's princes, which have heard of the deed of the queen.
 Thus shall there arise too much contempt and wrath.
 If it please the king, let there go a royal commandment from him, and let it be written among the laws of the Persians and the Medes, that it be not altered, That Vashti come no more before king Ahasuerus; and let the king give her royal estate unto another that is better than she.
 And when the king's decree which he shall make shall be published throughout all his empire, (for it is great,) all the wives shall give to their husbands honour, both to great and small.
 And the saying pleased the king and the princes; and the king did according to the word of Memucan:” (Esther 1: 10-17, 17-21)

 Down through the years Vashti has taken some pretty strong hits from people who say that she should have been obedient to her husband.
 She was a very courageous woman who made a wise choice of not wanting to parade herself in front of her husband and his drunken friends.
 He wanted to show off her beauty but she wasn’t having it.
 Vashti was confident in advocating her rights in an aggressive manner when it could have cost her life.
 But: